 What will the course be like?

 We'll give more details nearer the time but expect the course to be a mixture of tarmac and off-road conditions, with some undulation and absolutely stunning scenery and atmosphere.
 You'll pass the small businesses of some of the micro-entrepreneurs your sponsor money is supporting, and you'll see sights you've never seen before as you run through rural Kenya - truly a race like no other!
-The full marathon will be a 2-lap course so those opting for the Half will experience the full beauty of the course (you can check out the course here).
+The full marathon will be a 4-lap course so those opting for the Half will still experience the full beauty of the course (you can check out the course here).
 Kericho is a little off the tourist track, but you can rest assured that it's a safe, friendly place.
 We've been going there for almost ten years and greatly look forward to introducing you to a truly beautiful place.

 Will the course have chip timing?